- Data on expenditures on food and alcoholic beverages in selected countries

 - ERS publications on international consumer and food-industry trends

-Long-term consumer spending trends in most foreign markets show declining expenditure shares for staples (like rice and wheat) and increasing shares for higher value food items (such as meat, dairy, fruits, and vegetables).
-These shifts in food demand trends have reshaped food marketing globally and prompted changes in the structure of the global food industry.
+In most foreign markets, long-term consumer spending trends show declining expenditure shares for staples (like rice and wheat) and increasing shares for higher value food items—such as meat, dairy, fruits, and vegetables.
+These shifts in food-demand trends have reshaped global food marketing and prompted changes in the global food-industry structure.
 Food suppliers and retailers have responded to demand by modifying their products and retail formats to better meet consumer needs.
-Large multinational retailers have expanded in the developing countries, with the top 15 companies accounting for more than 30 percent of global supermarket sales.
-Moreover, the structure of the global food industry is changing as manufacturers and retailers adjust to meet the needs of consumers, who are increasingly demanding a wider variety of higher quality products.
+Additionally, multinational retailers have expanded in developing countries.
+Moreover, the global-food industry structure has been changing as manufacturers and retailers adjust to meet the needs of consumers, who are increasingly demanding a wider variety of higher-quality products.

 - International Food Consumption Patterns database (This data product is no longer being updated) presents income and price elasticities and marginal shares for 9 major consumption groups and 8 food subgroups across 144 countries, using 2005 International Comparison Program (ICP) data.
 Also available: estimates for 114 countries based on 1996 ICP data.